babylonchain/babylon/x/epoching/README.md

 ## Messages

-The Epoching module implementing the epoched staking mechanism by using an [AnteHandler](https://docs.cosmos.network/main/learn/advanced/baseapp#antehandler) to intercept messages that affect the validator set's stake distribution, and implemented their epoched counterparts for the validators and stakers.
+The Epoching module implements the epoched staking mechanism by using an [AnteHandler](https://docs.cosmos.network/main/learn/advanced/baseapp#antehandler) to intercept messages that affect the validator set's stake distribution, and implements the messages' epoched counterparts.

 ### Disabling Staking module messages via AnteHandler

-In Cosmos SDK,
-[AnteHandler](https://docs.cosmos.network/main/learn/advanced/baseapp#antehandler)
-is a component responsible for pre-processing transactions.
+In Cosmos SDK, the [AnteHandler](https://docs.cosmos.network/main/learn/advanced/baseapp#antehandler) is a component responsible for pre-processing transactions.
 It functions prior to the execution of transaction logic, performing crucial tasks such as